Rafael-Julio-2242/go-event-booking-api/README.md

 - Sign up and login endpoints are public.
 - After logging in, you receive a JWT (`HS256`) with claims: `email`, `userId`, `exp`.
-- To access protected endpoints, send the token in the `Authorization` header.
+- To access protected endpoints, send the token in the `Authorization` header using the Bearer scheme.
-  - Important: The middleware expects the raw token without `Bearer`.
-  - Example: `Authorization: <token>`
+  - Example: `Authorization: Bearer <token>`

 ---